PM Lee to meet President Trump at White House in October

 In response to media queries, an MFA spokesman said PM Lee called President Trump on Tuesday to express his concern and sympathies over the loss of life and damage caused by Hurricane Harvey in Texas and Louisiana.

-Channel NewsAsia understands the call took place on Air Force One while President Trump was en route to Texas.
+Mr Lee spoke to Mr Trump while the latter was on Air Force One en route to Texas.

 PM Lee also said that Singapore was ready to assist in the disaster relief operations by deploying the Republic of Singapore Air Force’s (RSAF) CH-47 Chinook helicopters from its Peace Prairie detachment in Grand Prairie, Texas.
 President Trump thanked PM Lee and accepted his offer of help, MFA said.